eviltester/thingifier/challenger/src/main/resources/content/practice-sites/apps/deviceregistry.md

 ---
 title: Device Registry - A simple API with authentication - Practice Test API
-seo_title: Device Registry - A simple API with auth | Practice API and Web App
+seo_title: Device Registry API Practice Guide with Authentication
 description: Device Registry is a simple API with endpoints protected by basic authentication.
 lastmod: 2026-02-18
 seo_description: Practice with Device Registry - A simple using realistic endpoints and scenarios that help you improve API testing decisions, and request quality.